kirbykevinson/kirbykevinson.gitlab.io/content/blog/2021-02-26-iso-8601-the-better-date-format.md

-It doesn't have any of the nice features ISO 8601 has and doesn't work well internationally (i.e. assumes the person you're communicating with knows knows English).
+It doesn't have any of the nice features ISO 8601 has and doesn't work well internationally (i.e. assumes the person you're communicating with knows English).
 If you think the latter is not a problem, imagine how you would feel feel if you had to read a date someone wrote in their native language that you don't understand: